Baron of Craigie

+Baron of Cragie is a title of nobility in the Baronage of Scotland.

-The Barony of Craigie is a Scottish feudal Crown barony within and near Dundee in Scotland.
+The barony was established by crown charter, within and near Dundee.
 Craigie has long been incorporated within the boundaries of the Royal Burgh of Dundee; before that it was a barony lying on the periphery of the town.

-The Barony of Craigie is one of several Scottish feudal Crown baronies, and is governed under the Abolition of Feudal Tenure Act, Scotland, 2000.
+The Barony of Craigie is governed under the Abolition of Feudal Tenure Act, Scotland, 2000 which protects the dignity of the title.

-The title and rights of the Barony of Craigie are currently held by The Much Honoured Rabbi Robert Owen Thomas III, 1st Baron of Craigie.

 Baronies date from the medieval period and were administrative units established by the Scottish king, where the local barons ruled on behalf of the king through a baron court.
 Their powers were substantial within the barony which included forcing people to fight as soldiers.
 This was their downfall as some barons took their tenants into rebellions such as the Jacobites in 1745, resulting in Barons' powers being stripped in 1747.

+The current noble baron is The Much Honoured Rabbi Robert Owen Thomas III, 1st Baron of Craigie.